 TF-A attempts to comply with the MISRA C:2012 Guidelines.
-Coverity Static Analysis is used to regularly generate a report of current MISRA defects and to prevent the addition of new ones.
+ECLAIR static analysis is used to regularly generate a report of current MISRA defects and to prevent the addition of new ones.

 It is not possible for the project to follow all MISRA guidelines.
-We maintain a spreadsheet that lists all rules and directives and whether we aim to comply with them or not.
+Table 1 below lists all rules and directives and whether we aim to comply with them or not.
 A rationale is given for each deviation.